shapeshift/lib/README.md

 **Helpful Testing Process**

-One technique that can helpful when writing tests, is to reference the coverage report for the file/function/feature you're testing.
+One technique that can be helpful when writing tests, is to reference the coverage report for the file/function/feature you're testing.
 To do this, run `yarn test:dev` from your terminal.
 This will generate a coverage report for the project in the `coverage` directory.
 To view the report, open the file `coverage/lcov-report/index.html`.

 ## Contributing